lucaschirruINAF/SRT-Documentation/antenna.rst

 $C_2$      -4.55697e-5
 ========== =======================

-* **K-band receiver**: since 2022, with the installation of new low noise amplifiers (LNA) and using the look up table (LUT) named act_rev02.txt, the parameters refer to three different frequencies (18.6, 21.5 and 24.5 GHz) with a peak gain of approximately 0.6 K/Jy at about 57 degrees of elevation.
+* **K-band receiver**: since 2022, with the installation of new cryogenic low noise amplifiers (LNA) and using the look up table (LUT) named act_rev02.txt, the parameters refer to three different frequencies (18.6, 21.5 and 24.5 GHz) with a peak gain of approximately 0.6 K/Jy at about 57 degrees of elevation.
 In the following Table, the gain curve parameters are normalized.

 ========== ============= ================================== =================================== ===================================
 Feed       Parameter     18.6 GHz                           21.5 GHz                            24.5 GHz